 So how could I, a card-carrying introvert, become a mom?
 How could this possibly work?

-Well, CUT TO: the present day.
+Well, fast forward to the present day.
 I’ve gone and done it.
 I had a kid and then another and, yes, I’m still an introvert — maybe even more so, simply because I’m older and more crotchety.
 Am I claiming to have cracked the code on how to thrive as a hermit-y mom?
 I’ve figured out how to make it work for me.
 Of course the road to this place of peace was not always linear, but here I am.
-In case anything I learned in my quest that can be helpful to you, here are a few little nuggets of gold I picked up along the way:
+In case anything I learned in my quest can be helpful to you, here are the little nuggets of gold I picked up along the way:

-Embrace QT – When my kids outgrew nap time, we instituted Quiet Time.
-I know, genius.
+When my kids outgrew nap time, we instituted Quiet Time.
 QT lasts one hour, happens every Saturday and Sunday afternoon, and is wonderful.
 The kids can play in their rooms, read, draw, and generally do whatever they want as long as they’re entertaining themselves quietly.
 Same goes for Mom and Dad (zzzzzzz).

 Send yourself (not the kid) to Time Out.